ralflorent/namefully/usecases/readme.md

 ## Name cases

-Considering the distinct ways of instantiating `Namefully`, we evaluate the following name cases to evaluate many use cases:
+Considering the diverse ways of instantiating `Namefully`, we use the following name cases to evaluate many use cases:

 ```ts
 import { Config, Nama, Name, Firstname, Lastname, Separator, Namon } from 'namefully'